qnaveed2104/WeatherExample/README.md

 ## Code Structure

 ### Presentation Layer
-- **WeatherInputView**: The main SwiftUI view that handles user input.
+- **WeatherActionView**: The main SwiftUI view that handles user input.
-- **WeatherInputViewModel**: Connects the UI with the domain layer, managing the state and interactions.
+- **WeatherActionViewViewModel**: Connects the UI with the domain layer, managing the state and interactions.

 ### Domain Layer
-- **WeatherUseCase**: A protocol defining the business logic for fetching weather data.
+- **WeatherInteractorProtocol**: A protocol defining the business logic for fetching weather data.
 - **WeatherInteractor**: Implements the WeatherUseCase, interacting with the data layer.

 ### Data Layer
 - **WeatherRepository**: Protocol for data operations.
-- **WeatherRepositoryImpl**: Implements the repository, interfacing with the WeatherSDKProvider.
+- **WeatherRepositoryProtocol**: Implements the repository, interfacing with the WeatherSDKProvider.
-- **WeatherSDKProvider**: Abstracts the initialization and provision of the Weather SDK.
+- **SDKProvider**: Abstracts the initialization and provision of the Weather SDK.

 ## Error Handling